Skip to main content

 Bats are a special category because Florida has specific wildlife regulations protecting bats during maternity season (typically April through August).
 Bat removal during maternity season uses exclusion techniques only — no extraction — to ensure adult bats can exit while pregnant or nursing mothers are not separated from young.
 Outside maternity season, standard exclusion procedures apply.

-Why chimney animal removal near me is time-sensitive in West Palm Beach
+Why chimney animal removal is time-sensitive in West Palm Beach

 The South Florida climate and ecology make chimney animal situations more time-sensitive than they would be in cooler markets.
 A bird trapped in a chimney in West Palm Beach humidity can dehydrate within 24-36 hours; the same situation in a cooler climate might give the bird several days.
 A raccoon that has fallen into a firebox can attempt to chew through the damper to escape, potentially damaging the chimney structure and entering the home.